SkyeX9/Guide-To-Switch-Emulation/README.md

 # Guide To Switch Emulation
-This Repo explains how to install the yuzu Switch Emulator without a Switch on a Windows PC, while i distance myself from Piracy and that i own any of these Games shown in the Screenshots and Gifs!
-If you use anything out of this please credit me appropriately!
+This Repo explains how to install the yuzu Switch Emulator without a Switch on a Windows PC, If you use anything out of this please credit me appropriately!

 [![Discord](https://img.shields.io/discord/622504866132000768?logo=Discord)](https://discord.gg/8KMuRMx)